 The cost of hearing loss treatments

 Hearing aids and other treatments are not cheap.
 You know this, we know this.
-However, leaving hearing loss untreated can actually lead to more costs over time.
-A 2016 study from the Medical University of South Carolina found that among adults with hearing loss, people who did not treat it spent around $3,500 more over 18 months than people who used hearing loss treatments.
+That being said, leaving hearing loss untreated can actually lead to more costs over time.
+A 2016 study from the Medical University of South Carolina found that among adults with hearing loss, people who did not treat it spent around $3,500 more over the span of 18 months than people who used hearing loss treatments.

 There are several possible reasons why untreated hearing loss costs more in medical bills.
 Untreated hearing loss can lead to more injuries, as demonstrated by the greater number of falls and medical stays.
 In addition, seeking medical treatment for another problem can be daunting if a person feels they cannot adequately communicate with a doctor—which leads to worse medical problems down the line.